oracle/weblogic-kubernetes-operator/documentation/site/content/samples/azure-kubernetes-service/model-in-image.md

 Now, you create a domain YAML file.
 Think of the domain YAML file as the way to configure some aspects of your WebLogic domain using Kubernetes.
 The operator uses the Kubernetes "custom resource" feature to define a Kubernetes resource type called `Domain`.
 For more on the `Domain` Kubernetes resource, see [Domain Resource]({{< relref "/managing-domains/domain-resource" >}}).
 For more on custom resources see [the Kubernetes documentation](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).

-We provide a script at `$BASE_DIR/sample-scripts/create-weblogic-domain-on-azure-kubernetes-service/create-domain-on-aks-mii-generate-yaml.sh` to generate domain resource description.
+We provide a script at `$BASE_DIR/sample-scripts/create-weblogic-domain-on-azure-kubernetes-service/create-domain-on-aks-mii-generate-yaml.sh` to generate a domain resource description.

 Run the following command to generate resource files.